NUISANCEMC/HEPData/README.md

 ### 2.1 Measurement Type

-For each HEPData Table, one `measurement_type` _Qualifer_ **must** exist to signal how a prediction should be transformed before a comparison can be made
+For each HEPData Table, one `measurement_type` _Qualifer_ may exist to signal how a prediction should be transformed before a comparison can be made.
+If none exists, the measurement is assumed to be of default type, `flux_averaged_differential_cross_section`.

 | Value                       | Comments |
 | --------------------------- | -------- |